Boston Convention and Exhibition Center: History

-In 1997, the owner of the National Football League's New England Patriots—Robert Kraft—and Massport tried unsuccessfully to turn the same parcel of land that the convention center is on into the South Boston Sports Megaplex, with a new home stadium for the football team.
-They were unable to get the surrounding neighborhoods to agree with the deal because of concerns about traffic.
+In 1997, Robert Kraft, the owner of the National Football League's New England Patriots, and Massport, a state government agency that runs airports and sea ports, tried unsuccessfully to build on the lot the South Boston Sports Megaplex, which included a new home stadium for the football team to replace Foxboro Stadium.
+Opposition came from, among others, the surrounding neighborhoods because of concerns about traffic.
+(In 2002, the New England Patriots opened a new stadium, Gillette Stadium, in Foxborough, Massachusetts.)

-The push for a new convention center in Boston came in the late 1990s when the semi-annual Macworld trade show, previously held in Boston each summer, moved to the Jacob Javits Convention Center in New York City.
+The push for a new convention center in Boston came in the late 1990s when the semi-annual Macworld Conference and Expo, previously held in Boston each summer, moved to the Jacob Javits Convention Center in New York City.
 It was believed that this move was in part because no single Boston venue could contain the entire show.
 The center has been controversial because it is located in the South Boston Seaport, which is some distance from the main concentration of hotels in Boston.
 However several new hotels have been planned or built near the convention center.
 The Massachusetts State Legislature authorized the BCEC under chapter 152 of the Acts of 1997, which also provided for redevelopment of the Springfield Massachusetts Convention Center in Springfield, MA among other actions designed to balance the impact across the state.
 Chapter 152 authorized the acquisition by eminent domain of approximately 60 acre of land in the Seaport area of Boston.
 A subsequent conflict with local politicians resulted in a change of the name of the area to the South Boston Waterfront.
 The Project was a joint venture of the Boston Redevelopment Authority and the Massachusetts Convention Center Authority, who employed Tishman Construction as its owner's representative on the project.
 The new convention center was designed by Rafael Viñoly Architects, New York City, in association with The HNTB Companies, Boston.
 It opened in June, 2004.

 That summer, Macworld returned to Boston as the BCEC's first trade show, but the show's reduced size, due in part to lack of participation by Apple, relegated its 2005 meeting (its last) to the smaller Hynes Convention Center in Boston's Back Bay.